Probate Q&A Series

 Key requirements for a valid disclaimer:

-• Timing: You must disclaim before you accept any benefit, and generally within nine months of the decedent’s death.
-This aligns with federal tax rules under IRC §2518.
+• Timing: You must disclaim before you accept any benefit, and generally within nine months of the decedent’s death to qualify as a federal qualified disclaimer under IRC §2518.

 • Written instrument: The disclaimer must be in writing, identify the decedent, describe the interest disclaimed (including legal description of real property), declare your intent not to accept, and be signed and notarized.

-• Filing and notice: File the signed disclaimer in the probate file with the clerk of superior court and serve a copy on the personal representative or administrator.
+• Filing and notice: File the signed disclaimer in the probate file with the clerk of superior court and deliver or file it as required by North Carolina law.

-• Irrevocability: Once filed, you cannot revoke the disclaimer or later claim the property.
+• Irrevocability: Once a disclaimer becomes effective, you cannot revoke the disclaimer or later claim the property.

 1. File the final account and petition to close the estate with the clerk of superior court.
 The court reviews payments to creditors and beneficiaries.